vladdobre/ci_server/README.md

 In order to make the server visible online we need to do the following:
 1) Run ngrok.exe and use the following command "ngrok http --domain thrush-engaging-monkfish.ngrok-free.app 8080"

 Note: The domain is registered to my ngrok account.
-If anyone needs to access it, you can go to https://thrush-engaging-monkfish.ngrok-free.app/ (This link seems broken)
+If anyone needs to access it, you can go to https://thrush-engaging-monkfish.ngrok-free.app/

 Note 2: If the domain is changed for any reason, make sure to update the url in the webhook in Github